tandrieuxx/booking-test/README.md

 ### Usage

+At first use, run these two commands :
+- `python manage.py migrate` to initiate database structure
+- `python manage.py loaddata initial` to create a basic dataset including an admin user (credentials admin/admin), 6 resources and 1 past booking

 Run the development server by typing the command `python manage.py runserver`

 The website is accessible from localhost:8000 and the REST API from localhost:8000/api/